 However, the main issue is that Google provides us with convenience.
 We rely on the search engine to discover almost every piece of information we’re after and we willingly enter clues about ourselves on a daily basis.
 Google Maps is the tool used by most people for navigation and tailored adverts actually make our lives that bit easier when making decisions.
 Now, Google can even help our police to solve crimes and maybe even keep us safe.
 Are we willing to give that up to stop Big Brother from watching us?

-If you enjoyed this blog post, you can check out our recent article on Online Tramadol Mastercard and its marketing potential.
+If you enjoyed this blog post, you can check out our recent article on Google Maps AR and its marketing potential.